DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 ## Religious education

-As a religious education teacher you'll play a part in your pupils spiritual and moral development and prepare them for experiences of later life.
+As a religious education teacher you'll play a part in your pupils' spiritual and moral development and prepare them for experiences of later life.

 <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=religious_group&button=#funding-widget">Tax-free bursaries of £10,000 are available for eligible trainee religious education teachers</a>.